-On July 6 the Democrat reported that the T&P supervisors at Eagle Ford were calling for teams to haul bridge timber from the end of the track at Johnson Station (now in Arlington) to Sycamore Creek (at today’s Sycamore Golf Course).
+Meanwhile, sweating in the Texas summer heat, workers laid track at a rate of one mile a day.
+On July 6 the Democrat reported that the T&P supervisors at Eagle Ford were calling for teams to haul bridge timber from the end of the track at Johnson Station (in today’s Arlington) to Sycamore Creek (at the old Sycamore Golf Course).
 The track had advanced about thirteen miles from Eagle Ford to Johnson Station.
 That many more miles remained to reach Fort Worth.
-Cowtown was halfway home.

 On July 8 the Democrat reported that the sound of a steam locomotive’s whistle was heard at Johnson Station.

 On July 9 the Democrat reported that the track was about to cross Village Creek, putting the track four miles closer to Fort Worth.
-The first consignment of bridge timbers for Sycamore Creek also had arrived.
-Apparently work on the Sycamore Creek bridge began before the track reached the creek.
+(In 1885 the T&P would lose a locomotive in Village Creek.)
+Closer to Cowtown, the first consignment of bridge timbers for Sycamore Creek also had arrived.

 On July 12 the Democrat reported that a pile driver working at Sycamore Creek had cut the telegraph wire between Dallas and Fort Worth, leaving the Democrat largely bereft of outside news.

-The newpaper also reported that some Fort Worth residents had driven out to Village Creek to watch the progress as the track crept closer to “the place where the panter laid down.”
-(Panther was often spelled panter in the context of Robert Cowart’s yarn.)
+The newspaper also reported that some Fort Worth residents had driven out to Village Creek to watch the progress as the track crept closer to “the place where the panter laid down.”
+(The word panther was often spelled panter in the context of Robert Cowart’s yarn.)

 On July 14 the Democrat reported that citizens also were driving out to Sycamore Creek every evening to watch the bridge being built.
-The bridge was the last major challenge for the workers, who, facing a deadline imposed by the state legislature, hastily threw up a makeshift “crib” to get the first train over the creek and on its way into Fort Worth.
+The bridge was the last major challenge for the workers.
+There was not time to build a proper trestle, so workers hastily threw up a makeshift “crib” to get the first train over the creek and on its way into Fort Worth.

 On July 18 the Democrat broke out the journalistic razzle-dazzle: an engraving.
 Such illustrations in those days were usually limited to ads.
-Even though this construction train (which apparently delivered workers and material to a work site) apparently entered the city limits on July 18, it did not represent the official arrival of the railroad.
+Even though the construction train (which delivered workers and building materials) apparently crossed the new eastern city limits on July 18, that event did not count as the official arrival of the railroad.
 Nonetheless, the Democrat urged residents to drive out and welcome the workers.

 In another brief of July 18 the Democrat indicated that the track was now three miles from downtown—at or near Sycamore Creek.

-The fateful day—July 19—arrived.
-The Democrat predicted that hundreds of people would be in town to watch Fort Worth enter the steam age.
+The long-awaited day—July 19—arrived.
+The morning-edition Democrat predicted that hundreds of people would be in town to watch Fort Worth enter the steam age.